edgelesssys/contrast/docs/docs/howto/hardening.md

 ## How-to

-Contrast ensures application integrity and provides secure means of communication and bootstrapping (see [security benefits](../old/basics/security-benefits.md)).
+Contrast ensures application integrity and provides secure means of communication and bootstrapping (see [Security](../security.md) section).
 However, care must be taken when interacting with the outside of Contrast's confidential environment.

 ## General recommendations